 Finally, if you have disabilities or illnesses that prevent you from improving your strength and balance or limit your mobility, you should consult a professional for using walking supports.

-A proper walking support can improve your ability to move around safely immensely.
+Proper walking support can improve your ability to move around safely immensely.
 A simple walking stick or a cane can offer the support you need to move around confidently.
-If you need more support there are things like rollators, triwalkers and wheeled walkers.
+If you need more support there are things like rollators, tri walkers, and wheeled walkers.

-If you need to use a walking support you should feel no shame in it.
+If you need to use walking support you should feel no shame about it.
 The only shameful thing to do is to avoid independent activity and limit your freedom because you don’t like the idea of a walking support and can’t move safely without one.

-Walking with a support is great exercise and it can even improve your ability to move to the point that you don’t need a support.
+Walking with support is great exercise and in some cases, it can even improve your ability to move to the point that you don’t need support.

 We hope you found these tips for preventing falls in the elderly useful and will apply them yourself!
 If you have any questions, don’t hesitate to ask in the comments section below.

-Taking care of your strength, mobility and balance is crucial for preventing falls as we grow older.
-Using high quality footwear that’s appropriate to the weather is another part of the puzzle to avoiding falls.
+Taking care of your strength, mobility and balance are crucial for preventing falls as we grow older.
+Using high-quality footwear that’s appropriate to the weather is another part of the puzzle to avoiding falls.